This article has links to products and services we love, which we may make commission from.

 3. Potterrow

-Home to the University of Edinburgh’s student’s union, it could be that Rowling took inspiration for Harry’s family name from this street name.
+Home to the University of Edinburgh’s student union, it could be that Rowling took inspiration for Harry’s family name from this street name.

-Just behind the union, there’s an underpass called ‘Potterrow Port’ which is spookily similar to the dingey location of Harry and Dudley’s Dementor attack, complete with blinking lights and graffiti.
+Just behind the union is an underpass called ‘Potterrow Port’, spookily similar to the dingey location of Harry and Dudley’s Dementor attack, complete with blinking lights and graffiti.

 4. Greyfriars Kirkyard Edinburgh Graveyard